CPS-IT/project-builder/docs/usage.md

 code .
 ```

-> :bulb: Normally, each project builder will show you the next steps
+> 💡 Normally, each project builder will show you the next steps
 > after successful project creation.
 Those steps highly depend on the
 > project type.
 Read more at [Processing build steps#Show next steps](processing-build-steps.md#show-next-steps).